Master the Art of Trading

 Trend Pullback to EMA

-Use a rising or falling 20 EMA / 50 EMA as dynamic support or resistance in a trend.
+Use a rising or falling 20/50 EMA as dynamic support or resistance in a trend.
 Buy pullbacks in uptrends, sell rallies in downtrends.

 - Best market: Clean trend